Mysterious odor at Ala Moana food court sickens some, sends 1 to hospital

-Fire, police and Emergency Medical Services responded to a strong odor at the Ala Moana Center’s Makai Market Food Court late this afternoon.
+Fire, police and Emergency Medical Services late Tuesday afternoon responded to a strong odor at the Ala Moana Center’s Makai Market Food Court.

 The fire department got the call at 4:35 p.m.
 Three units and a Hazardous Materials team with 11 personnel responded.